 As we close out this section of the training, we will complete one more task.
 We will begin the preparation for the next level of advanced ethical decision making.
 At the highest level of ethical decision making, leaders will be faced with creating resolution to complex value conflicts.

 In this process, the most difficult questions about values will be addressed.
-In anticipation of this, we will leave the trainee with one final scenario to examine and ponder.
+In anticipation of this, we will leave the trainee with three additional scenarios to examine and ponder.
 No response is required, and no analysis will be provided at this time.
 It will, however, quietly reinforce the understanding that we all enter into this field of work with much to be humble about.
 Following this, you may move to the test section of this course.

 Marcy P. is a social worker specializing in geriatric work.
 She has been working for several years with Irma S., a ninety-three year old female who has just been diagnosed with a terminal form of bone cancer, which has disabled her to the point where she requires a considerable amount of assistance in the tasks of daily living.
 In visits to Irma’s house, Marcy has been preparing Irma for the difficult road that lies ahead, with the prospect of a considerable amount of medical intervention and pain medication.
 One day in their session, Irma stops Marcy’s supportive interventions to ask for a simple favor: she wants Marcy to help her purchase an airline ticket to Oregon.
 When Marcy asks why, Irma smiles and reports that Oregon has the most liberal laws in the country concerning doctor assisted suicide.
 Irma goes on to say that she has led a full and rich life, and wants to depart her life with dignity, and without the need for all the attendant medical care that she is going to have to go through with her cancer.
 She says she would like for Marcy to help her make arrangements to find a temporary residence in Oregon, and travel arrangements.
 She reports that she has contacted the office of a doctor in Oregon whom she saw on television, and has made an appointment with him.
 What are the ethical principles at stake here, and how would you recommend that Marcy should proceed?